DEFRA/ffc-jenkins-pipeline-library/vars/test.md

 test.lintHelm('ffc-demo-web')
 ```

-## createTestReportJUnit
+## createJUnitReport

-Creates a test report using JUnit
+Creates a test report using JUnit.

-## deleteTestOutput
+## deleteOutput

 Deletes the test-output folder from the workspace, acting as a user in a
 container using a given image.